4d/docs/versioned_docs/version-20/API/CollectionClass.md

 >This function modifies the original collection.

 If `.sort()` is called with no parameters, only scalar values (number, text, date, booleans) are sorted.
 Elements are sorted by default in ascending order, according to their type.

-If you want to sort the collection elements in some other order or sort any type of element, you must supply in *formula* ([Formula object](FunctionClass.md)) or *methodName* (Text) a comparison callback that compares two values and returns **true** if the first value is lower than the second value.
-You can provide additional parameters to the callback if necessary.

-The callback receives the following parameters:

-- $1 (object), where:
-	- *$1.value* (any type): first element value to be compared
-	- *$1.value2* (any type): second element value to be compared
-- $2...$N (any type): extra parameters

-If you used a method, you must set the folllowing parameter:

-- *$1.result* (boolean): **true** if *$1.value < $1.value2*, **false** otherwise.

-If the collection contains elements of different types, they are first grouped by type and sorted afterwards.
+If the collection contains scalar values of different types, they are first grouped by type and sorted afterwards.
 Types are returned in the following order:

 1.	null
 2.	booleans